DoWhileNotDone/cakephp/README.md

 3. Using the containers
    * The code can be edited in an ide, the directory is mapped into the php and nginx directories
      * http://localhost:8881/
-   * Run the php unit tests
+   * Run the tests
       * docker compose exec php-fpm vendor/bin/phpunit
+      * docker run -it --rm -v "$PWD":/app -w "/app" node:latest yarn run test
    * Access the db via cli
       * docker compose exec mysql mysql -u cake_usr -pcake_pw cake_app
       * The db volume is mapped to ./docker/volumes/mysql so it persists